82 Real Life Amazing Hemp Products To Try Today

 5. Energy Bars

 Do you need an energy bar that’ll keep you stomach satisfied until your next meal?
 Hemp energy bars are know to use the highest quality ingredients that allows you to snack healthy.
-Brands like Ever Bar only use organic ingredients like hemp seeds, hemp protein powder, cranberry, blueberries to keep you going for hours!
+Brands like Humming Hemp use delicious, plant-based, gluten free ingredients and U.S.-grown hemp seeds.

 Hemp coffee beans are made from ground coffee beans + lightly roasted hemp seeds.
 The blend of toasted hemp seeds with roasted coffee beans offers a nutty tasting coffee while adding “a vibrational frequency not found in other worldwide coffees with considerably less caffeine and countless vitamins and minerals.”